VictorianGovernment/api-design-standards/api-standards.md

 }
 ```

-If snake case is not available, it is then **RECOMMENDED** to use camel case.
+If snake case is not available, use camel case.

 #### Example: